-35 "Draft Report for peer review only."
-During the NDDWG's review of the MADMF Cod IBS survey data, time was spent evaluating the period of peak spawning in the Gulf of Maine.
-The data available suggests that peak cod spawning, particularly in the western Gulf of Maine where the stock is most heavily concentrated, seems to occur at the beginning of April and extends into May.
+During the NDDWG's review of the MADMF cod IBS survey data, time was spent evaluating the period of peak spawning in the Gulf of Maine.
+The available data suggests that peak cod spawning, particularly in the western Gulf of Maine where the stock is most heavily concentrated, seems to occur at the beginning of April and extend into May.
 Previous Gulf of Maine cod assessments, including the Run 10 VPA model examined in this report, have used an assumption that the spawning period occurs at the end of February/beginning of March.
-The assumption of an April 1 spawning period is likely more correct for the Gulf of Maine stock.
+The assumption of an April 1 spawning period is likely a more accurate estimate for the Gulf of Maine stock.
 The impacts of this change were evaluated in the context of the Run 10 VPA by performing a sensitivity run that moved the spawning period to April 1 (Run 10g).
-This change has virtually no impact on estimates of F (Fig. 103) or recruitment (Fig. A.104) and only minor changes in SSB (Fig. A.105).
+This change has virtually no impact on estimates of F (Fig. 104) or recruitment (Fig. A.105) and only minor changes in SSB (Fig. A.106).
 Because the revised spawning period occurs later in the year, there is an additional month of natural mortality and fishing mortality prior to the spawning period, hence a decrease in estimated SSB.
 This change was examined by the Northern Demersal Models and Biological Reference Point Working Group (NDMBRPWG) and it was agreed that an April 1 spawning period would be used in the base case model.

-Development of an ASAP Statistical Catch-at-Age Model
+Development of an ASAP statistical catch-at-age model

-Use of a statistical catch at age model for the Gulf of Maine cod assessment was explored.
-More specifically, the statistical catch at age model, ASAP (Age Structured Assessment Program v2.0.20, Legault and Restrepo 1998), which can be obtained from the NOAA Fisheries Toolbox (http://nft.nefsc.noaa.gov/), was pursued.
-The reasons for selecting the ASAP model include: ability to explore alternative model formulations to counter/lend support to VPA results, additional flexibility to explore starting condition assumptions (e.g., extending the time series beyond 1982), ability to estimate a stock-recruit relationship internal to the model, and the ability to explicitly handle data uncertainty, particularly given the lessons learned from the update of the VPA model.
+The use of a statistical catch-at-age model for the Gulf of Maine cod assessment was explored.
+More specifically, the statistical catch-at-age model, ASAP (Age Structured Assessment Program v2.0.20, Legault and Restrepo 1998), which can be obtained from the NOAA Fisheries Toolbox (http://nft.nefsc.noaa.gov/).
+The reasons for selecting the ASAP model include: ability to explore alternative model formulations to counter/lend support to VPA results, additional flexibility to explore starting condition assumptions (e.g., extending the time series beyond 1982), ability to estimate a stock-recruit relationship internal to the model, and the ability to explicitly handle data uncertainty, particularly given the lessons learned from the update of the VPA model with respect to uncertainty in the survey data.

-As described at the NFT software website, ASAP is an age-structured model that uses forward computations assuming separability of fishing mortality into year and age components to estimate population sizes given observed catches, catch at age, and indices of abundance.
+ASAP is an age-structured model that uses forward computations assuming separability of fishing mortality into year and age components to estimate population sizes given observed catches, catch-at-age, and indices of abundance.
 Discards can be treated explicitly.
-The separability assumption is partially relaxed by allowing for fleet-specific computations and by allowing the selectivity at age to change in blocks of years.
-Weights are input for different components of the objective function which allows for configurations ranging from relatively simple age-structured production models to fully parameterized statistical catch at age models.
+The separability assumption is partially relaxed by allowing for fleet-specific computations and by allowing the selectivity-at-age to change in blocks of years.
+Weights are input for different components of the objective function which allows for configurations ranging from relatively simple age-structured production models to fully parameterized statistical catch-at-age models.
 The objective function is the sum of the negative log-likelihood of the fit to various model components.
-Catch at age and survey age composition are modeled assuming a multinomial distribution, while most other model components are assumed to have lognormal error.
+Catch-at-age and survey age composition are modeled assuming a multinomial distribution, while most other model components are assumed to have lognormal error.
 Specifically, lognormal error is assumed for: total catch in weight by fleet, survey indices, stock recruit relationship, and annual deviations in fishing mortality.
 Recruitment deviations are also assumed to follow a lognormal distribution, with annual deviations estimated as a bounded vector to force them to sum to zero (this centers the predictions on the expected stock recruit relationship).
 For more technical details, the reader is referred to the technical manual (Legault 2008).